Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Develop with WebJobs in Azure/Readme.md

 ![image](https://user-images.githubusercontent.com/44756128/113053894-6e6d0280-916e-11eb-877a-af714cdf7186.png)

-!!Test the PhotoStor Web App by uploading sample images!!
+# Test the PhotoStor Web App by uploading sample images

 Open a new browser tab (or use the browser window that was automatically opened in the virtual machine) and navigate to the Web App URL.
 You can copy this value from the Overview pane of the Web App menu.